-178. Bianca is a native and citizen of Honduras.
+- 184. Bianca is a native and citizen of Honduras.
 She is a transgender woman.
 Bianca suffered physical violence and extreme discrimination while in Honduras because she is transgender.
 She was targeted by the infamous MS-13 gang who tried to recruit her.
-Rather than join, and fearing for her life, she fled Honduras on April 2, 2018.

-179. Bianca arrived in Tapachula, Mexico and then later Mexico City, where she faced much of the same harassment and discrimination, including by police and federal officials.
+Rather than join, and fearing for her life, she fled Honduras on April 2, 2018. - 185.
+Bianca arrived in Tapachula, Mexico and then later Mexico City, where she faced much of the same harassment and discrimination, including by police and federal officials.
 Eventually she reached Tijuana on September 19, 2018.
 She proceeded to seek access to the asylum process by presenting herself at the San Ysidro POE.
-CBP officials informed her that she could not apply for asylum because they were "full."
-Instead, they told her to seek assistance from
+CBP officials informed her that she could not apply for who informed her that they handled the asylum "waitlist" process.
+She was given a number, "919" which reflected her place on the waitlist.
+The Mexican workers told her that when her number was called she would be able proceed to the POE.